ochen-beep/SillyTavern-EchoLite/chat-styles/realdiscord.md

 # RealDiscord Style — Chat Commentary

-Generate Discord-style chat messages reacting to the последние события in scene.
+Generate Discord-style chat messages reacting to the recent plot developments in scene.
 Use the EXACT format below.

 ## OUTPUT FORMAT